Wike To Commission Africa’s Biggest Water Park In Abuja

 Minister of the Federal Capital Territory (FCT), Nyesom Wike, has promised to commission what has been described as Africa’s biggest Water Park in Abuja, the nation’s capital.

-Wike made this known on Wednesday when a delegation of the Sunrise Estate Developers, and the Nadeem Group, paid him a courtesy, as well as to present an official invitation to the commissioning event slated for March.
+Wike made this known yesterday when a delegation of the Sunrise Estate Developers, and the Nadeem Group, paid him a courtesy visit to present an official invitation to the commissioning event slated for March.

-He further appealed to the group to ensure the payment of their taxes, that the FCT Administration relies on the payment of taxes to carry out developmental projects, unlike other Ministries, Departments and Agencies (MDAs), who get allocations from the federal government.
+He appealed to the group to ensure the payment of their taxes, saying the administration relied on the payment of taxes to carry out developmental projects, unlike other Ministries, Departments and Agencies (MDAs) who got allocations from the federal government.

 “Let me sincerely thank you for what you are doing in Abuja, as your own contribution to the development of the city.
 It is very glaring to hear that you have built the biggest water park, like you said, the biggest in Africa, with the latest technology.